 DVassist is a unique and innovative organisation that addresses the complex issue of abusive relationships in regional, rural and remote areas of Western Australia.
 Our journey began in 2017 when our founder, Esperance-based author Fleur McDonald, established an online information directory of family and domestic violence services called Breaking the Silence.
 During her frequent travels she had many conversations with people which demonstrated a need for a service that specifically provided people living in regional, rural and remote communities information about the options available to them when seeking advice and practical support.

-Now, thanks to a Commonwealth Government grant we have been able to launch a comprehensive new online information hub initially focusing on 16 regional areas of Western Australia covering the East and West Kimberly, Pilbara, Wheatbelt, Goldfields-Esperance, Great Southern, Geraldton and some parts of the South West.
-This will be followed by the establishment of a regional, rural and remote focused telephone counselling and online web-chat service.
+Now, thanks to a Commonwealth Government grant we have been able to launch a telephone counselling service, an interactive website with live Web Chat and a comprehensive online information hub initially focusing on 16 regional areas of Western Australia covering the East and West Kimberly, Pilbara, Wheatbelt, Goldfields-Esperance, Great Southern, Geraldton and some parts of the South West.

 The DVassist client is at the centre of everything we do.
 Our ten core values are: